Monday – Friday: 7am – 7pm

-A: Yes, all of the dogs must be vaccinated for Rabies, Distemper, Hepatitis, Leptospirosis, Parvo, Parainfluenza (DHLPP combo) and Bordetella (kennel cough vaccine).
-We have a form that your Veterinarian needs to fill out prior to your dog’s temperament test ensuring that your dog is current on all of our required vaccines, on flea preventative, heartworm preventative, and in good health.
+A: Yes, all of the dogs must be vaccinated for Rabies, Distemper, and Bordetella (kennel cough vaccine).
+We require copies of your pup's medical records showing that they are current, when their vaccinations expire, and a copy of his/her Rabies Certificate.
 Dogs must wait at least 2 weeks before they can participate in day care or boarding services after their first Bordetella vaccine.
 This vaccine has an incubation period before becoming effective and protecting your dog.

 A: Yes.
 The vaccine is about 85% effective and is similar to the human flu vaccine in the fact that it protects us, but not from all strains of the virus.
 Vaccinating your dog is gives him/her and the other dogs in our care the best chance of staying healthy.

 A: We require that all dogs attending daycare be on year-round flea preventative.
 While it is unlikely that your dog will get fleas while at Love My Doggy Day Care, there is always a possibility anytime your dog is exposed to other animals.
 If your dog is on flea preventative and is exposed to a dog with fleas, you won’t have to worry about having a problem at home.
 Flea preventative is for your protection.